 Whether it’s air pollution from cars and cruise ships, which are both problems in our neighbourhood, or off-gassing from our vinyl floors, it would be nice to take a breath of fresh air.
 There is also something soothing and healing about being in nature and taking a break from the usual pressures of life.

 It’s hard to not be drawn in by the appeal of fresh air and a view that extends further than the apartment building across the street.

 5. Retirement (or earlier) home

 While we’re still a bit too young to worry about retirement, it is certainly on the horizon for all of us.
-Following in the footsteps of the Baby boomer generation means that we are less able to rely on pensions to pay for retirement.
+Following in the footsteps of the Baby boomer generation means that we are less able to rely on pensions to pay for our retirement.
 So planning is pretty important.

 A cottage provides us with an affordable home.
 Not only was the property cheap, but we’re also planning on building everything ourselves.

 — I admit that I am daunted by the idea of working with lumber and a rough building plan.
 But Brad and I have had lots of practice at throwing ourselves into slightly crazy experiences. —

 Thus a cottage will provide us with a secure home and minimal expenses in our retirement.
 We might even be able to move there before retirement, though after the kids have graduated from school, as I don’t relish having to take them to school by boat.

 The idea of moving to a rural home was one of the reasons I gave up my career as an architectural planner to become a writer.
 We knew that one of us needed a job that could be done from anywhere.
 Brad’s work is not quite as flexible, however, he has lots of other skills.
 Hopefully, cottage building proves to be one of them!